ruizhao26/BSF/README.md

 ## Citations

-If you find this code useful in your research, please consider citing our paper.
-AAAI version:
+If you find this code useful in your research, please consider citing our paper:

 ```
 @inproceedings{zhao2024boosting,